Eastern Suburbs railway line: 1976 review

 Work progressed slowly and at significant expense.
-Industrial action spurred by ethnic tensions delayed the works, as did an injunction taken out by residents of the exclusive suburb of Woollahra to prevent round-the-clock tunnelling works, spawning a chain of legal action not completed in the High Court of Australia until 1982, some three years after the project was completed.
-With the coming to power of the Wran government in May 1976 a Board of Review of the Legislative Assembly was set up to examine the merits and feasibility of the Eastern Suburbs Railway project.
-Then, all tunnelling works had been completed to Bondi Junction and much of the track was laid, but the stations themselves were mostly incomplete.
+Industrial action spurred by ethnic tensions delayed the works, as did an injunction taken out by residents of the exclusive suburb of Woollahra to prevent round-the-clock tunnelling works, spawning a chain of legal action that culminated in the High Court of Australia three years after construction finished in 1979.
+When the Wran government came to power in May 1976, a Board of Review of the Legislative Assembly was set up to examine the merits and feasibility of the Eastern Suburbs Railway project.
+All tunnelling works had been completed to Bondi Junction and much of the track was laid, but the stations were mostly incomplete.
 The Board was asked primarily whether the project continue or be abandoned yet again.

 The Board made the following recommendations: